 See how your donation have impacted the girls in India:

-Together with Sangeeta Chandran and Amcha Ghar, Bija Organization arranged a security seminar for the girls at Amcha Ghar school.
+Bija Organization arranged, together with Sangeeta Chandran and Amcha Ghar, a security seminar for the girls at Amcha Ghar school.

-The program - My Safety in My Hands, teaches us how we can take care of ourselves in such circumstances.
-This is part of the Safety First initiative that is run by Tata Consultancy Services (TCS) and people from TCS teach the same to people from the communities we work in so that we can spread the message of safety as far as possible.
+The program - My Safety in My Hands, teaches how we can take care of ourselves in such circumstances.
+This is part of the Safety First initiative that is run by Tata Consultancy Services (TCS)

 Sangeeta Chandran works with Tata Consultancy Services and leads the Safety First initiative in Mumbai.
 Her commitment is to help make as many people and especially young girls in society aware of their own strengths and rights so that they can defend and empower themselves.